 The liver filters and processes blood as it circulates the body.
 It receives blood from the small intestine.
 The liver removes toxins like ammonia, drugs, alcohol, and cellular products like bilirubin that results from breaking down worn out red blood cells.
 It metabolizes nutrients, detoxifies harmful substances, makes blood clotting proteins, and other vital functions.
 Cells in the liver have enzymes (proteins that catalyze a biochemical reaction) that regulate its chemical reactions.

-The urinary system filters wastes and extra liquids and eliminates them from the body.
-Many of the waste molecules include dissolved nitrogen.
+The urinary system filters extra water and waste from the blood and eliminates them from the body to maintain fluid balance inside the body.
+Many of the waste molecules include salt, proteins, and dissolved nitrogen.
 The system includes kidneys, bladder, ureter, and urethra.

 Adapted from Illu_urinary_system.jpg: Arcadian derivative work: Thstehle Derivative work by Commons sibi [CC BY-SA 3.0], via Wikimedia Commons